lowRISC/opentitan/hw/ip/flash_ctrl/doc/index.md

 *  Erasing of a page will take 200 (parameterizable) clock cycles
 *  Erasing of a bank will take 2000 (parameterizable) clock cycles
 *  A bit, once written to 0, cannot be written back to 1 until an erase operation has been performed
 *  Support for simultaneous controller (read / program / erase) and host (read) operations.
-Host operations are always prioritized unless controller operation is already ongoing.
+   *  Host operations are always prioritized unless controller operation is already ongoing.
+*  The arbitration resolution is done at the bank level
+   *  If a bank is busy with an operation, a new operation can be issued to a different bank in parallel.
+   *  If a bank is busy with an operation, a new operation issued to the same bank will block until the operation completes.

 The flash physical controller does NOT emulate the following properties

 *  Flash lifetime
-   *  Typically flash memory has an upward limit of 100K program / erase cycles
+   *  Typically flash memory has an upward limit of 100K+ program / erase cycles.
-*  Flash line disturb
+*  Flash line program disturb
-   *  Typically flash memory has limits on the number of accesses to a single memory line (2 ~ 16) before erase is required
+   *  Typically flash memory has limits on the number of program accesses to a single memory line (2 ~ 16) before erase is required,
 *  Flash power loss corruption
    *  Typically flash memory has strict requirements how power loss should be handled to prevent flash failure.
 *  Dedicated flash power supplies

-Depending on need, in flash 0.5+, it may be necessary to add controller logic to perform the following functions
+Depending on need, it may be necessary to add controller logic to perform the following functions
 *  Flash BIST
    * Technology dependent mechanism to perform flash self test during manufacuring.
 *  Flash custom controls